 There are different places where you can express your data schema—metric names, source names, and point, alert, event, and source tags.
-How should you be using these fields?
-While Wavefront doesn’t place any restrictions on usage (there are restrictions on what characters can be used in metrics and tags), here are some common best practices when naming these entities:

 - Metric names should reflect a class of comparable data across different sources or different points.
 There are exceptions, such as when you have pre-aggregated data (such as total datacenter power usage, or business analytics that are reported out of a 3rd party system), but most system- and application-level metric names should be mappable to sources.